maaanuelromero/100-days/LOG.md

 ### D1

-Nothing special yet, just create the Github repo and try to start a new noteboo with some Kaggle dataset i found.
+Nothing special yet, just create the Github repo and try to start a new notebook with some Kaggle dataset i found.

 ### D2